PostgreSQL database model

 a

-record for that - when a test run is started, insert a record into
+sp_buildrecord for that - when a test run is started, insert a record into

 the

-syntax).
+sp_testtable with a nullresultfield, and note theidof the record (e.g. PostgreSQL'sINSERT INTO ...
+RETURNING idsyntax).
 Make the test run ID part of the run artifacts so that any reports can use it. - we should always know which kernel versions we are testing for;

 immediately insert records into the

-table - when a test run succeeds or fails, update the
+sp_test_kvertable - when a test run succeeds or fails, update the

-field (this will automatically make thesuccess
+resultfield (this will automatically make thesuccessfield non-null)

 - we should always know what we are testing for; make sure there is